-Greg Rucka is an American crime novelist who wrote several novels featuring bodyguard Atticus Kodiak before crossing over into comic books with Whiteout and going on to write a highly respected run on Wonder Woman and several Batman and Superman titles.
-His Queen and Country series is unusual in that he has written comics and novels in the storyline.
-He is currently writing the creator-owned Feudal Future Crapsack World series Lazarus(with his Gotham Central collaborator Michael Lark), and has two new series upcoming: a Dragon Age series called Magekiller, and a new creator-owned series called Black Magick, which will follow practicing Wiccan/police detective Rowan Black.
+Greg Rucka is an American crime novelist who wrote six novels featuring bodyguard Atticus Kodiak before crossing over into comic books with Whiteout and going on to write a highly respected run on Wonder Woman and several Batman and Superman titles.
+His creator-owned Queen and Country series is unusual in that he has written comics and novels in the storyline.
+He is currently writing the creator-owned Feudal Future Crapsack World Image Comics series Lazarus(with his Gotham Central collaborator Michael Lark), and has two new books upcoming: a Dragon Age series called Magekiller with artist Carmen Carnero(Cyclops), and a new creator-owned series called Black Magick with artist Nicola Scott(Birds of Prey, Teen Titans), which will follow practicing Wiccan/police detective Rowan Black.

 - Action Girl: Notable in the comic-book industry for usually using female protagonists.

 - Dark and Troubled Past

 - Doing It for the Art: Particularly Queen and Country, which doesn't sell as well as his mainstream comics work but is clearly a labor of love.